At sea: Passengers off California await virus test results

 Another Princess cruise ship, the Diamond Princess, was quarantined for two weeks in Yokohama, Japan, last month because of the virus, and ultimately about 700 of the 3,700 people aboard became infected in what experts pronounced a public-health failure, with the vessel essentially becoming a floating germ factory.

 Meanwhile, the U.S. death toll from the coronavirus climbed to 14, with all but one victim in Washington state, while the number of infections swelled to over 200, scattered across at least 18 states.
-Pennsylvania reported its first cases Friday.
+Pennsylvania and Indiana reported their first cases Friday.

-President Donald Trump signed an $8.3 billion measure to help tackle the outbreak.
-It provides federal public health agencies with money for tests and for potential vaccines and treatments and helps state and local governments prepare for the threat and respond to it.
+President Donald Trump signed an $8.3 billion measure to help public health agencies deal with crisis and spur development of vaccines and treatments.

-Nine of the dead were from the same suburban Seattle nursing home, now under federal investigation.
-Families of nursing home residents voiced anger, having received conflicting information about the condition of their loved ones.
-One woman was told her mother had died, then got a call from a staffer who said her mother was doing well, only to find out she had, in fact, died, said Kevin Connolly, whose father-in-law is also a facility resident.

-“This is the level of incompetence we’re dealing with,” Connolly said in front of the Life Care Center in Kirkland.

-The investigation will determine whether the nursing home followed guidelines for preventing infections.
-Last April, the state fined it $67,000 over infection-control deficiencies after two flu outbreaks.
+On Wall Street, stocks went into another slide as fears mounted over the potential damage to the global economy from factory shutdowns, travel bans, quarantines and cancellations of events big and small.

-The coronavirus has infected around 100,000 people worldwide and killed over 3,400, the vast majority of them in China.
+Worldwide, the virus has infected around 100,000 people and killed over 3,400, the vast majority of them in China.
 Most cases have been mild, and more than half of those infected have recovered.

+Most of the dead in the U.S. were from a suburban Seattle nursing home, now under federal investigation over its infection-control practices.
+Washington state has the nation’s biggest concentration of cases, with at least 70.

-Some major businesses in the Seattle area, where researchers say the virus may have circulated undetected for weeks, have shut down some operations or urged employees to work from home.
-That includes Microsoft and Amazon, the two tech giants that together employ more than 100,000 people in the region.
+Some major businesses in the metropolitan area, including Microsoft and Amazon, which together employ more than 100,000 people in the region. have shut down operations or urged employees to work from home, while the University of Washington announced it will stop holding classes at its three Seattle-area campuses for the next two weeks and will instead teach the 57,000 students online.

 Princess Cruises said that no cases of the virus had been confirmed among those still on the ship.
 But three dozen passengers have had flu-like symptoms over the past two weeks or so, said Mary Ellen Carroll, executive director of San Francisco’s Department of Emergency Management.